visualopsholdings/nodes/src/msg/README.md

 #### Policy groups

-Since the Nodes system is persistent, when you join a stream, you can query the groups in that stream by the stream policy and join those users too.
+Since the Nodes system is persistent, when you join a collection, you can query the groups in that collection by the collection policy and join those users too.

 When this is received: